Hullow/42/Fdf/Journal-Fdf.md

 - Back to work
 - Refactoring code (graph_handling_utils.c, graph_transformation_utils.c, ft_lstiter to apply the various transformations, etc.)
 - Next: test ft_lstiter on isometric transform (syntax) => works but better not to use it

+# 18/4/24
+- Centering + zoom functions seems to work okay
+- Now on to line drawing : managed to write a function that draws a line between two points Need to test it with y1 > y2 !! issue with (0, 150, 0, 50)

+- Now need to collect the set of points between which a line must be drawn